 5.x.6.
 Potential New Requirements needed to support the use case

-[PR.5.x.6-001] The 5G system shall be able to support communication services for ambient power-enabled IoT devices.
+[PR.5.x.6-001] The 5G system shall be able to support mechanisms to communicate with ambient IoT devices.

-[PR.5.x.6-002] The 5G system shall support signalling and application layer data in the downlink for ambient-enabled IoT communication.
+[PR.5.x.6-002] The 5G system shall support mobile terminated ambient IoT communication, taking into account power availability in the ambient IoT device.

+NOTE: In this context, mobile terminated means downlink communication.

 [PR.5.x.6-003] The 5G system shall be able to provide an ambient IoT service with the following KPIs: